Achieving net zero – a review of the evidence behind potential carbon offsetting approaches

 1. Upland peat restoration – Upland peat restoration involves an initial reduction of carbon emissions resulting from halting the loss of carbon from the degraded peat.
 Once the peatland is restored, it may then revert to being a carbon sink.
 The UK is one of the top 10 countries in the world in terms of total peatland area.

 2. Woodland creation – Major stocks of carbon are in the trunks and roots of trees and in the soils in forests, where it accumulates through the deposition of leaves and other plant matter (in UK woods and forests, up to 75% of the total carbon stock in forests is in soils).
-Establishing woodland in an appropriate soil type can, therefore, contribute significantly to carbon sequestration and to achieving net zero (in organic soils afforestation can result in carbon emissions).
+Establishing woodland in an appropriate soil type can contribute significantly to carbon sequestration and to achieving net zero (in organic soils afforestation can result in carbon emissions).

 3. Agricultural soil management practices – pasture grassland – Grasslands account for around 70% of UK agricultural land, so the potential area over which carbon sequestration and storage could occur is considerable.
 Existing improved grasslands are estimated to account for 274 MtCO2e or 33% of the UK’s total topsoil carbon stock, second only to peat bogs, which have much higher carbon sequestration and storage per hectare but cover a much smaller area than agricultural land.
 The total carbon stock of agricultural grasslands is also higher than that of arable land.
 Management measures proposed to enhance the carbon sequestration and storage potential of agricultural grasslands: